Washington - Rate Requests

 Avista is a regulated utility which means we cannot change energy rates on our own.
 The utility Commission sets the rates customers pay for the energy they use.
 After reviewing Avista’s request and costs, relevant data and listening to the public, the Commission will set rates it believes are reasonable and fair to customers and Avista.

 Yes, however this is not a driver of energy rates.
 Salaries and bonuses of corporate officers are less than one-half of a penny of every dollar paid in rates, or about 47 cents per month.
-Customer rate dollars go toward many things that ensure you have the energy you need, including systems that allow us to generate and purchase as well as deliver energy to customers.
+Customer rate dollars go toward many things that ensure you have the energy you need, including systems that allow us to generate, purchase, and deliver energy to customers.

 Rates for electric and natural gas customers cover two types of costs: